Compiled by Susan Orovitz

 Interfaith Youth Alliance: Learn more at www.ifya-net.org.

-Mental Health America–Central Valley: Visit www.mha-cv.org/ (has information for clergy and faith leaders).
+Mental Health America–Central Valley: Learn more at www.mha-cv.org/ (information for clergy and faith leaders).

-The Bishop John Steinbock Homeless Advocacy Committee: Visit www.dioceseoffresno.org/homeless.html (click on English or Spanish near the top for a brochure on how to help the homeless).
+The Bishop John Steinbock Homeless Advocacy Committee: Learn more at www.dioceseoffresno.org/homeless.html.
+(Click on English or Spanish near the top for brochure on how to help the homeless.)

-Susan Orovitz is the Community Alliance ISJC Faith Calendar coordinator and the ISJC e-mail coordinator.
-Contact her at firstname.lastname@example.org.
+Beginning this month, Mike Wells will be the Community Alliance ISJC Faith Calendar coordinator and the ISJC e-mail coordinator.
+Contact him at firstname.lastname@example.org.
+(Send information for the Faith Calendar by the 14th of the prior month.)